Cezanne-ai/Project-documentation/README.md

 This repository has two objectives:

-1. provide additional details for the research paper "Cezanne-ai: a conversational AI framework for emerging languages and limited data"
+1. provide additional details for the research paper "Cezanne-ai: a conversational AI framework for emerging languages and limited data" (See uploaded Cezanne.ai paper )

     1.1.
 Cezanne-ai project - step-by-step open-framework implementation.